telerik/kendo-themes/packages/material/docs/customization-map.md

 ---
 title: Customizing Map
-description: "Refer to the list of the Kendo UI Fluent theme variables available for customization."
+description: "Refer to the list of the Kendo UI Material theme variables available for customization."
-slug: variables_kendothemefluent_map
+slug: variables_kendothemematerial_map
 position: 9
 ---